tholden/dynareOBC/README.md

  * MATLAB R2015a or later.
  * The MATLAB Parallel toolbox, or a fully compatible clone.
  * The MATLAB Optimization toolbox, or a fully compatible clone.
  * A working compiler for MEX which is supported by MATLAB Coder, ideally supporting OpenMP.
-On Windows, with MATLAB r2015b, a free compiler meeting these requirements is available by clicking on "Add-Ons" in the MATLAB toolbar, then searching for MinGW.
+On Windows, a free compiler meeting these requirements is available from: https://www.visualstudio.com/en-us/news/vs2013-community-vs.aspx .
+Alternatively, on Windows, with MATLAB r2015b, another free compiler meeting these requirements (which uses much less disk space) is available by clicking on "Add-Ons" in the MATLAB toolbar, then searching for MinGW.
 Be sure to untick the "check for updated files" in the installer that opens.
  * MATLAB Coder, or a fully compatible clone (only used with MATLAB R2015a or later).
  * A competitive mixed integer linear programming solver, such as one of the below, each of which is available for free to
    academics: